azekeprofit/azekeprofit.github.io/README.md

 ## How to install these scripts

 These scripts are mostly meant for personal use.
 They're meant to be installed by just drag-and-dropping downloaded ".user.js" files into "Extensions" panel of Chrome but people reported that Greasemonkey also works for Firefox.

+[More detailed instructions](https://stackapps.com/tags/script/info) on how to install these scripts on StackApps.

 # Language learning
 ## Showing several language subtitles on Youtube